zwzrt/message-plus/README.md

    }
    ```

-5. Use ChatUtils utility classes to send single or mass messages.
+5. Use MessagePlusUtils utility classes to send single or mass messages.

 6. The front-end needs to use methods in src/main/resources/message-plus.js to encapsulate the object and send it to the back end.